 The Standard is a useful tool in helping to assist public service organisations, to develop and bring about customer focused change; acts as a driver of continuous improvement, a skills development tool and as an independent validation of achievement.

-- We have an in-depth understanding of the characteristics of our current and potential customer groups based on recent and reliable information.
+- Having an in-depth understanding of the characteristics of our current and potential customer groups based on recent and reliable information

-- We have developed customer insight about our customer groups to better understand their needs and preferences.
+- Having developed customer insight about our customer groups to better understand their needs and preferences

-- We have made particular efforts to identify hard to reach and disadvantaged groups and individuals and developed our services in response to their specific needs.
+- Making particular efforts to identify hard to reach and disadvantaged groups and individuals and developing our services in response to their specific needs

-- We have made the consultation of customers integral to continually improving our service and we advise customers of the results and action taken.
+- Making the consultation of customers integral to continually improving our service and advising customers of the results and action taken

-- We protect customers’ privacy both in face-to-face discussions and in the transfer and storage of customer information.
+- Protecting customers’ privacy both in face-to-face discussions and in the transfer and storage of customer information

-- We empower and encourage all employees to actively promote and participate in the customer focused culture or our organisation.
+- Empowering and encouraging all employees to actively promote and participate in the customer focused culture of our organisation

-- We value the contribution staff make to delivering customer focused services and leaders, managers and staff demonstrate these behaviours.
+- Valuing the contribution our staff make to delivering customer focused services, and leaders, managers and staff demonstrate these behaviours

-- We make information about the full range of services we provide available to our customers and potential customers, including how and when people can contact us, how our services are run and who is in charge.
+- Making information about the full range of services we provide available to our customers and potential customers, including how and when people can contact us, how our services are run and who is in charge

-- We take reasonable steps to make sure our customers have received and understood the information we provide.
+- Taking reasonable steps to make sure our customers have received and understood the information we provide

-- We have improved the ranged, content and quality of verbal, published and web based information we provide to ensure it is relevant and meets the needs of customers.
+- Improving the range, content and quality of verbal, published and web based information we provide to ensure it is relevant and meets the needs of customers.

-- We evaluate how customers interact with the organisation through access channels and we use this information to identify possible service improvements, and other better choices.
+- Evaluating how customers interact with the organisation through access channels and using this information to identify possible service improvements and offer better choices

-- We have made arrangements with other providers and partners to offer and supply co-ordinated services, and these arrangements have demonstrable benefits for our customers.
+- Having made arrangements with other providers and partners to offer and supply co-ordinated services, and these arrangements have demonstrable benefits for our customers

-- We have developed co-ordinated working arrangements with our partners that ensure customers have clear lines of accountability for quality of service.
+- Developing co-ordinated working arrangements with our partners that ensure customers have clear lines of accountability for quality of service

-- We interact within wider communities and we can demonstrate the ways in which we support those communities.
+- Interacting within wider communities and demonstrating the ways in which we support those communities

-- We develop and learn from best practice identified within and outside our organisation and publish our examples externally where appropriate.
+- Developing and learning from best practice identified within and outside our organisation, and publishing our examples externally where appropriate

-- We learn from any mistakes we make by identifying patterns in formal and informal complaints and comments from customers and use this information to improve services and publicise action taken.
+- Learning from any mistakes we make by identifying patterns in formal and informal complaints and comments from customers and use this information to improve services and publicise action taken

-- We respond to initial enquiries promptly, if there is a delay we advise the customer and take action to rectify the problem.
+- Responding to initial enquiries promptly and if there is a delay advising the customer and taking action to rectify the problem.

 This is an excellent accomplishment recognised and reflected in the Auditors comments:

-The 15 existing Compliance Plus elements have been retained, with additional Compliance Plus being achieved at elements 2.1.6 and 4.2.4‘.
+The 17 existing Compliance Plus elements have been retained, with three additional Compliance Plus being achieved at elements 1.2.1, 2.1.1 and 2.2.4.